SwatRai/CogBehavAI/README.md

 # Cognitive-XAI

-We aim to understand the deep denoisers with a cognitive approach.
+We aim to understand the medical deep denoisers with a cognitive approach.

 _The details and code will be available soon._